armandsLa/ios-unity5-objc/README.md

 it's not instant, Unity generates a lot of files and Xcode has to import them all.
 So expect to stare a beachball for a few minuts while it does it's thing.

 Ok!
-Fire up Xcode and create a new `Swift` project or open an existing `Swift` project.
+Fire up Xcode and create a new `Objective-C` project or open an existing `Objective-C` project.

 Here is what we will be doing, this will seem like a lot, but it's pretty straight forward.
 You will fly through these steps minus the unity project import/cleanup